brandlewco/jesserieser-hugo-cc/content/collections/starting-over.md

 seo:
   meta_description:
   meta_title: 'Starting Over: Will Move For Work 2009 - 2010'
-title: 'Starting Over: Will Move For Work'
+title: Starting Over
-collection_meta: 2009 - 2010
+collection_meta: 'Will Move For Work '
-collection_meta_2:
+collection_meta_2: 2009 - 2010
 collection_description: >-
   This is a story about transition.
 About the things we lose, and the memories we keep.
 In 2009, my parents Rob and Stephanie Rieser left Springfield,